RunningOverGlowies/ComfyUi-ConditioningNoiseInjectionPlus/README.md

 **Advanced Conditioning Noise Injection for ComfyUI.**

-I was having great success with chaining multiple [ConditioningNoiseInjection](https://github.com/BigStationW/ComfyUi-ConditioningNoiseInjection) nodes for seed variance so I quickly vibed these nodes to simulate complex chaining of noise injection.
+I was having great success with chaining multiple [ConditioningNoiseInjection](https://github.com/BigStationW/ComfyUi-ConditioningNoiseInjection) nodes for seed variance so I quickly vibed these nodes to simulate complex chains of noise injection.

 This extension provides tools to inject controlled random noise into your Positive or Negative conditioning.
 This creates variations in texture, composition, and seed variance without changing your core prompt.

-Originally, achieving these gradients required chaining multiple nodes together manually.
-This suite introduces **Virtual Chaining**—simulating complex stacks of nodes instantly with high performance and zero graph clutter.

 ---